Importance profiles. Visualization of atomic basis set requirements: Results

 \section{Results}

-We study a set of chemically diverse diatomic molecules from \citet{Weigend2005_PCCP_305}, who used these molecules to test the TURBOMOLE default basis sets.
-The molecules for the first three rows suffice for the present study; the studied systems and the computed CBS limit energies are shown in \cref{tab:energy}.
-The numerical basis sets were determined with the proxy method of \citeref{Lehtola2019_IJQC_25944} with the threshold $\epsilon=10^{-10}$, which should ensure total energies converged to sub-$\mu E_{h}$ precision.
+We study a set of chemically diverse diatomic molecules from the database of \citet{Weigend2005_PCCP_305}. \citet{Weigend2005_PCCP_305} employed their database, which also contains larger molecules, to test the TURBOMOLE default basis sets.
+The diatomics for the first three rows suffice for the present study; the studied systems and the computed CBS limit energies are shown in \cref{tab:energy}.
+To assess the role of the non-orthogonality of atomic orbitals in polyatomic molecules as well as the exactness of the NAO basis, the list of systems studied also includes the H atom at the \ce{H2} geometry, the Li atom at the LiH geometry, and the F atom at the HF geometry.

-All calculations employed the Perdew--Burke--Ernzerhof (PBE) functional\citep{Perdew1996_PRL_3865,Perdew1997_PRL_1396} as implemented in the Libxc library of density functional approximations.\citep{Lehtola2018_S_1} The calculations were started from a superposition of atomic potentials (SAP)\citep{Lehtola2019_JCTC_1593} which we have found to offer a reasonable and easy to implement starting point for fully numerical calculations.
+The numerical basis sets were determined with the proxy method of \citeref{Lehtola2019_IJQC_25944} with the threshold $\epsilon=10^{-10}$, which have been shown to lead to $\mu E_{h}$ level precision total Hartree--Fock energies in \citeref{Lehtola2019_IJQC_25944}.
+All calculations employed the Perdew--Burke--Ernzerhof (PBE) generalized-gradient approximation (GGA) functional\citep{Perdew1996_PRL_3865,Perdew1997_PRL_1396} as implemented in the Libxc library of density functional approximations.\citep{Lehtola2018_S_1} The calculations were started from a superposition of atomic potentials (SAP)\citep{Lehtola2019_JCTC_1593} which we have found to offer a reasonable and easy to implement starting point for fully numerical calculations.